 The first task presented to the user was to create a “Hello World” app – an app that simple displays the text, “Hello World”.
 Upon successful completion and installation of that introductory app, the user was asked to make an app with a button that texted themselves (from my phone) a predetermined (hard-coded) message, which they specified during development.
 The last task was to create an app that had a text field, and a button that texted themselves the contents of that text field.

-All three of the users had at least some computer science background – Subject 1 had the least amount of experience (currently taking COS 126), then Subject 2 had slightly more (currently taking COS 226 with AP Computer Science credit from high school), and lastly, Subject 3 had the most experience (has taken all of the COS introductory courses).
+All three of the users had at least some computer science background – Subject 1 had the least amount of experience (currently taking COS 126), Subject 2 had slightly more (currently taking COS 226 with AP Computer Science credit from high school), and Subject 3 had the most experience (has taken all of the COS introductory courses).

 Results